 The flowers are pink or purple, sometimes almost white, and appear on up to 16 inches (40 cm) long canes.
 The flowering time is usually between March and July.

 How to Grow and Care

-Native to New Guinea and to the Cape York Peninsula of Queensland.
+Dendrobium bigibbum is native to New Guinea and the Cape York Peninsula of Queensland.
 It is also reportedly naturalized in Hawaii.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.